alexfettling/who-i-am/README.md

 ---

-## 🔁 Designing for engagement

-Meaningful engagement is core to everything
+## 🔁 Meaningful engagement is core to everything

 - Designing for repeat behaviour and participation
 - Making value clear and personal